Star Ocean: The Second Story (manga): Manga

-Written by Mayumi Azuma Star Ocean: The Second Story is based on the tri-Ace video game Star Ocean: The Second Story.
+Written by Mayumi Azuma, Star Ocean: The Second Story is based on the tri-Ace video game of the same name.
 It ran in Square Enix's Monthly Shōnen Gangan from 1998 to 2001.
 Enix published the series in seven collected volumes in Japan starting in June 1999.
 Two volumes were released per year until the seventh volume was released in November 2001.